Skip to main content

 Summary

-SB360 would reshape Alabama's Public Service Commission by expanding to seven district-based commissioners, creating a Secretary of Energy to run the PSC, and reforming electric rate setting.
+SB360 would expand the Public Service Commission to seven district-based commissioners, create a Governor-appointed Secretary of Energy as a cabinet member to run the PSC, and change electric rate rules and oversight.

 What This Bill Does